blasiuscosa/Live-Forex-Rate-REST-Api/README.md

 # Live-Forex-Rate-REST-Api

-This is the live foreign exchange rate API using yahoo exchange service.
+This is the live foreign exchange rate RESTful API done by me.
 The response is returned in JSON format.

 #### Method: GET